Badgerati/Pode/README.md

     Some auth methods also have options (`-o`) that can be supplied as a hashtable, such as field name or encoding overrides - more below.

 * `auth check` is used in `route` calls, to check a specific auth method against the incoming request.
-If the validator defined is the `auth use` returns no user, then the check fails with a 401 status; if a user is found, then it is set against the session (if session middleware is enabled) and the route logic is invoked.
+If the validator defined in `auth use` returns no user, then the check fails with a 401 status; if a user is found, then it is set against the session (if session middleware is enabled) and the route logic is invoked.
 An example:

     ```powershell
     Server {